Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

-Feature importance showed relatively few overlap between the ones obtained using our models and those reported in the original study, especially for imaging features, at all time points.
+Feature importance showed relatively few overlap between the ones obtained using our {default workflow} and those reported in the original study, especially for imaging features, at all time points.
+Note that the same mask Schaefer atlas that was used by~\cite{nguyen_predicting_2021} was not used here.
 For instance, for fALFF at Baseline, the left postcentral region was identified as the most important feature for prediction in our study and was not identified in the original study.
 For ReHo, we found no important imaging feature that was similar to the ones detected in the original study.
 However, for some brain regions for which an imaging feature was identified as an important feature, hemispheric opposites or sub-parts of the same global regions were identified in our models compared to the original detected features.
 For instance, the middle cingulum was identified in our Baseline model with ReHo but in the left hemisphere instead of the right one in the original paper.
 For this model, regions of the frontal cortex were also detected as important in the original paper, but those we found were very close or were part of the same lobe/region (e.g. frontal supero-orbital and middle in original, frontal inferior in ours).
 Regions identified for fALFF and ReHo were also different at Baseline, consistently with the findings of~\cite{nguyen_predicting_2021}.

 For other time points, the main feature of importance was the Baseline MDS-UPDRS score for both fALFF and ReHo and other features had a lower importance value, in particular at Year 1 and at Year 2.
 This observation was also supported by the performance of models that did not include the Baseline MDS-UPDRS score in their feature set: these models showed lower performance at these two time points compared to the default models (\(p<0.01\)).
+Note that, as shown in Fig~\ref{fig:feature-importance-falff} and~\ref{fig:feature-importance-reho}, similar R2 is attained, though through different sets of features.